FransFaase/MazeGen/README.md

 # MazeGen
-A C++ program for generating mazes in SVG
+A C++ program for generating mazes in SVG.
+Program to experiment with various maze generation algorithms.
+Program has no command line options.